General Requirements

 You must submit an Application for Licensure (Form 1) and the other forms indicated, along with the appropriate fee, to the Office of the Professions at the address specified on each form.
 It is your responsibility to follow up with anyone you have asked to send us material.

-The specific requirements for licensure are contained in Section 8804 of New York's Education Law and Subpart 79-17 of the Commissioner's Regulations.
+The specific requirements for licensure are contained in Section 8804 of New York State's Education Law and Subpart 79-17 of the Commissioner's Regulations.

 You should also read the general licensing information applicable for all professions.

-• The fee for a limited permit for a licensed behavior analyst is $70 (the limited permit fee is not refundable).
+- The fee for a graduate permit for a licensed behavior analyst is $10 (the graduate permit fee is not refundable).

 The fees listed are the fees in place when this page was posted.
 Fees are subject to change.
 The fee due is the one in law when your application is received (unless fees are increased retroactively).
 You will be billed for the difference if fees have been increased.